 This year grading is by semester.
 There will not be term grades, only semester grades.

 There is no extra credit offered.
 Students should focus on mastering regular credit work.

 A student that submits work as their own that did not originate with them is cheating.
 This includes copying, getting help or using notes on assessments.
 Using a calculator program to store notes or using a calculator program that was not given to you by me is cheating.
 Students may work cooperatively on homework.
 That means students can work together and all participate in getting solutions.
 It is cheating to copy someone’s homework or have someone do the homework for you.
-If a student is found to be cheating, even on part of an evaluation or homework, a grade of zero will be given for the entire evaluation or homework.
-It is also cheating to ask someone for any information about an exam they have taken but you have not.
-If a student is unclear about whether a situation will be considered cheating the student should see me.
+If a student is found to be cheating, even on part of an assessment or homework, a grade of zero will be given for the entire assessment or homework.
+It is also cheating to ask someone for any information about an assessment they have taken but you have not.
+If a student is unclear about whether a situation will be considered cheating, the student should see me.

 Cell Phones, electronics and any devices that can connect to the internet

 These items are not needed for the class and may not be used.
 Cell phones must be parked in the area provided for the duration of class.